List of One Life to Live characters introduced in the 2000s: Evangeline Williamson

 As his attorney and unlikely friend, Evangeline stands by Todd Manning when he is framed for murder by Spencer Truman.
 Todd takes a proactive role in saving Evangeline's eyesight, believing her to be the only true friend he has left in Llanview after his own brush with death.
 Todd interferes in Cristian and Evangeline's relationship and, over time, insinuates that he has his own romantic intentions.
 Cristian, meanwhile, is put off by Todd and Evangeline's closeness, and by Todd's disrespect for his own relationship with Evangeline.
 During his search for his son, Todd is led to believe his child had died, and in an emotional moment, kisses Evangeline.
 Evangeline admits to Cristian that she has kissed Todd, and Cristian breaks it off.

 Months later, Cristian and Evangeline repair their friendship, while Evangeline remains close to Todd.
 Evangeline and Cristian are separately targeted by the white supremacist group One Pure People, and both are gassed at Cristian's loft.
 Evangeline lapses into a coma, ultimately transferred out of town to a critical care facility.

-On December 17, 2007, Evangeline's mother Lisa Williamson moves her back to the family home in Maryland.
+In December, 2007, Evangeline's mother Lisa Williamson moves her back to the family home in Maryland.
 Cristian, still struggling with his unresolved feelings for Evangeline, visits her, hoping to find closure.
 After making his peace with Evangeline, Cristian asks her for a sign that he should move on with his life.
 Cristian gets his answer when the comatose Evangeline's hand slips from his grasp.
 Later, Cristian and Layla visit to announce their engagement and learn that Evangeline is back in the hospital.
 Eventually, Evangeline dies after being taken off life support.